Mariselvam93/dev-notes/Cloud Platforms/AWS/AWS-SAA-C03-Notes/README.md

 - Most instances **support** and have **enabled by default**
     - Some support, but enabling costs extra

+---

 # 🛣️ Route 53 - Global DNS

+Amazon Route 53 (R53) is a scalable and highly available Domain Name System (DNS) web service provided by AWS.
+It is designed to route user requests to endpoints like AWS resources (e.g., EC2 instances, load balancers) or external servers.
+Here's a breakdown of the key fundamentals of Route 53:

+### 1. **DNS (Domain Name System)**

+* DNS is a system that translates human-readable domain names (e.g., `example.com`) into IP addresses (e.g., `192.0.2.1`) that computers use to identify each other on the network.
+* When a user enters a domain name into a browser, the browser sends a DNS query to resolve that domain name to an IP address.

+### 2. **Record Types in Route 53**

+Route 53 supports different types of DNS records, each serving a specific purpose:

+* **A Record (Address Record)**: Maps a domain to an IPv4 address (e.g., `example.com` → `192.0.2.1`).
+* **AAAA Record**: Maps a domain to an IPv6 address (e.g., `example.com` → `2001:0db8:85a3:0000:0000:8a2e:0370:7334`).
+* **CNAME Record (Canonical Name Record)**: Points one domain to another (e.g., `www.example.com` → `example.com`).
+CNAMEs can't be used on the root domain (e.g., `example.com`).
+* **MX Record (Mail Exchange Record)**: Defines mail servers for email routing (e.g., `example.com` → mail servers like `mail.example.com`).
+* **TXT Record (Text Record)**: Used to store arbitrary text, often for verification purposes (e.g., SPF, DKIM, etc.).
+* **NS Record (Name Server Record)**: Defines the authoritative name servers for a domain (e.g., `example.com` → `ns1.exampledns.com`, `ns2.exampledns.com`).
+* **PTR Record (Pointer Record)**: Used for reverse DNS lookups.
+It maps an IP address back to a domain name.
+* **SRV Record (Service Record)**: Specifies a service’s location, such as for VoIP, XMPP, etc.
+* **SOA Record (Start of Authority Record)**: Specifies the authoritative information about a domain, including the primary name server and email address for domain administration.

+### 3. **Hosted Zones**

+* A **hosted zone** is a container for records in a specific domain (e.g., `example.com`).
+* You create a hosted zone in Route 53 when you want to manage DNS records for a domain.
+* There are two types of hosted zones:

+  * **Public Hosted Zone**: Manages DNS records for a publicly accessible domain.
+  * **Private Hosted Zone**: Manages DNS records for a domain that is only accessible from within an Amazon VPC (Virtual Private Cloud).

+### 4. **Name Servers (NS)**

+* Name servers are responsible for resolving domain names into IP addresses.
+* When you create a hosted zone in Route 53, AWS provides a set of name servers, which you can configure with your domain registrar.
+* If you're using Route 53 to manage DNS for your domain, you'll point the registrar's NS records to Route 53's name servers.

+### 5. **Routing Policies**

+Route 53 offers several routing policies to control how DNS queries are answered:

+* **Simple Routing**: Standard, one-to-one mapping between a domain and its resources.
+* **Weighted Routing**: Distributes traffic based on a specified weight (e.g., 70% of traffic goes to one server, 30% to another).
+* **Latency Routing**: Routes traffic based on the lowest latency (fastest response time) between the user and AWS resources.
+* **Failover Routing**: Routes traffic to a backup resource in case the primary resource is unhealthy.
+* **Geolocation Routing**: Routes traffic based on the geographic location of the requester.
+* **Geoproximity Routing**: Routes traffic to the closest resource, weighted by proximity.
+* **Multivalue Answer Routing**: Returns multiple records in response to a query, enabling clients to pick from multiple IP addresses.

+### 6. **Health Checks**

+* **Health Checks** in Route 53 are used to monitor the health of resources such as web servers, load balancers, or other endpoints.
+* If a health check fails, Route 53 can route traffic to a backup resource based on the routing policy.

+### 7. **TTL (Time to Live)**

+* TTL defines how long a DNS record should be cached by resolvers before they query Route 53 again for an updated value.
+* A lower TTL allows changes to DNS records to propagate quickly, but can result in higher DNS query traffic.

+### 8. **DNS Resolution**

+* When a client (e.g., a browser) makes a DNS query, it will go through a series of steps to resolve the domain name:

+  * First, the resolver checks its cache for the DNS record.
+  * If not found, it queries the root DNS servers, then the TLD (Top-Level Domain) servers (e.g., `.com`), and finally the authoritative name servers for the domain.

+### 9. **Domain Registration**

+* Route 53 also offers domain registration services.
+You can buy and manage domain names directly from AWS.
+* Once you register a domain, you can set up the DNS records within Route 53.

+### 10. **Route 53 for AWS Integration**

+* Route 53 can be tightly integrated with AWS services, allowing you to route traffic to EC2 instances, load balancers, S3 buckets, CloudFront distributions, and more.

+### Key Use Cases for Route 53:

+* **Website Hosting**: Point a domain to an EC2 instance, S3 bucket, or load balancer.
+* **Content Delivery**: Use Route 53 with CloudFront to route traffic to the nearest edge location.
+* **Failover and High Availability**: Ensure uptime by routing traffic to healthy endpoints.
+* **Traffic Management**: Control traffic distribution across multiple resources with routing policies.

+---
 ## R53 Public Hosted Zones

 > *A public hosted zone is a container that holds information about how you want to route traffic on the internet for a specific domain which is accessible from the public internet*